wghuneke/SOFIA_AustralianClimate/README.md

 Analysis focuses on quantifying the magnitude of the air temperature and precipitation response over Australia and the physical drivers linking the polar ocean with extratropical atmospheric change.

-SOFIA *antwater* experiment included from the following models:
+SOFIA *antwater* experiment included for the following models:
 - access-esm1-5
 - canesm5
 - cesm2